ZhengtongDu/SoftRenderer/README.md

-# vis-gui
+# zhengtong's SoftRenderer

-a repo to build a visualization GUI
+A repo to start build a softRenderer